The rate of purification of quantum trajectories: Example

-We perform numerical simulations of this model, choosing parameters $J=1,$ $\tau=1,$ $B_x = 1,$ $B_z=1,$ and setting the initial state to be the completely mixed state $\rho_0 = \mathbb I_2^{\otimes 4}/2^4.$ In Fig.~\ref{fig:purity}(a) we show the normalized quantity \beqeeq{ \widetilde{\mathcal V}(\rho_n) := {\mathcal V(\rho_n)}/{\mathcal V(\rho_0)} } for sample trajectories (thin-blue curves), together with their empirical mean (thick-red curve).
-There is a clear trend towards purification over time.
+where $\rho_n^{(k)}$ denotes the $k$-th simulated trajectory.} There is a clear trend towards purification over time.
 Figure~\ref{fig:purity}(b) shows the same data on a log-linear scale to emphasize the exponential convergence.
-It also shows (dashed-blue lines) the upper bounds from Equation~\eqref{eq:exp_bound_with_arbitrary_p} for different values of the time interval $p$, demonstrating the improvement of the estimate of the rate as $p$ increases.
+It also shows (dashed-blue lines) the upper bounds from Equation~\eqref{eq:exp_bound_with_arbitrary_p} for different values of the time interval $p$, demonstrating the improvement {of the bound} as $p$ increases.